legiz-ru/Prizrak-Box/doc/README.en.md

 - Unified rules and group settings for all subscriptions
 - Supports TUN mode

+## Deeplink Import

+- Profiles can be imported directly by opening a link in the form `prizrak-box://install-config?url=https://sub.example.com/username`
+- Extra parameters in the deeplink are ignored, while query parameters inside the subscription URL are preserved

 ## Supported Platforms

 - Windows 10/11 (AMD64 / ARM64)